History of Chinese dance: Five Dynasties to the Song dynasty (907–1279 CE)

 Many familiar dances of present-day China were mentioned in the Song dynasty, examples are the Flower Drum (花鼓); Playing the Big Head (耍大頭), which is the Big-headed Monk (大頭和尚) of later eras where the performer wears a large head mask; and the Dry Boat (旱船) Dance which is known from previous dynasties where a boy may dress up as a girl wearing a boat-like structure made of cloth so that he appeared to sit in a boat, and accompanied by a boatman holding an oar.
-Some of these dances may be performed by folk dance troupes called that performed during festivals, and each village or city may have its own dance troupe.
+Some of these dances may be performed by shehuo folk dance troupes that performed during festivals, and each village or city may have its own dance troupe.
 Other dances include Catching Butterflies (撲蝴蝶), Bamboo Horse (竹馬), and the Bao Lao Dance (舞鮑老, was a comic character in a puppet show).

 In the of the Song dynasty, various theatrical forms flourished and Chinese opera began to take shape.
 Dances became part of a more elaborate narrative; for example, the sword dance that depicts the Feast at Hong Gate would be followed by a depiction of the responses of Zhang Xu and Du Fu after watching the famed sword dance of Lady Gongsun.
 Stories are told, sometimes with songs incorporated in these dance performances.
 In the north, Chinese theatre developed in the form of the variety show, and in the south, the opera.